40 Zesty Z-Words To Add To Your Vocabulary

 If you’re zidle-mouthed then you’re wry-mouthed, or habitually hold your mouth to one side in a curious, indecisive fashion.

-No one quite knows why, but ziff is an old Australian slang word for a beard.
+No one quite knows why, or where the word came from, but ziff is an old Australian slang word for a beard.

 A zigzagging course or route?
 That’s a zigzaggery.

-Also spelled zingiberaceous, the adjective zinziberaceous specifically refers to plants of the genus Zingiber—or, in other words, it’s a fancy way of saying “gingery.”
+Also spelled zingiberaceous, the adjective zinziberaceous specifically refers to plants in the Zinziberaceae family—or, in other words, it’s a fancy way of saying “gingery.”

 As a noun, zizz is sparkle or vivacity, whereas as a verb, it can be used to mean “to enliven.”

-An 18th century slang word for cold, frosty weather.
-No one is quite sure where it comes from, but it’s likely partly influenced by sneezy.
+An 18th-century slang word for cold, frosty weather.
+No one is quite sure where it comes from, but it may have been partly influenced by sneezy.

-The name of a kind of insanity in which a sufferer believes that they’re an animal.
+The name of a kind of insanity in which a person believes that they’re an animal.
 It’s related to lycanthropy, a formal name for werewolfism.

 Early 1900s slang for a fool or a simpleton.

 A zoilist is an unnecessarily harsh or carping critic, and a zoilous person is someone who revels in that kind of criticism.
-Both words derive from Zoilus, an Ancient Greek critic and grammarian who was one of the harshest critics of Homer; Zoilus apparently revelled in his reputation, as he used the nickname Homeromastix, or “Homer-whipper.”
+Both words derive from Zoilus, an ancient Greek critic and grammarian who was one of the harshest critics of Homer; Zoilus apparently reveled in his reputation.
+He used the nickname Homeromastix, or “Homer-whipper.”

-1970s slang meaning “odd” or “uncanny.”
-(Spelled with an E, a zonkey is the offspring of a zebra and a donkey.)
+Slang from the 1970s meaning “odd” or “uncanny.”
+(Don’t confuse it with zonkey, the offspring of a zebra and a donkey.)

 An artist that excels at or specializes in drawing animals is a zoographer.